Christian Parents Guide to AI and Faith: What to Say, What to Allow, What to Watch

 Both reactions are pretty normal.
 Kids today grow up in a world where AI is already woven into their daily experience: the recommendations on YouTube, the autocomplete on their school Chromebook, the chatbots on websites.
 The question is not whether your children will encounter AI.
 They already have.
 The question is what framework they bring to that encounter.

 As Christian parents, we have a specific responsibility here.
 We want our kids to be wise, not naive.
-We want them to see AI through a biblical lens, not a fearful one and not an uncritical one.
+We want them to see AI through a biblical lens, the prudent give thought to their steps." - Proverbs 14:15

 Talk About It Before They Come to You With Problems